neuralmagic/sparseml/integrations/torchvision/README.md

 The key arguments are as follows:
 - `--checkpoint-path` specifies the starting model to use in the training process.
 It can either be a local path to a PyTorch checkpoint or a SparseZoo stub (which SparseML uses to download a PyTorch checkpoint).

 - `--dataset-path` specifies the dataset used for training.
-It can either be a keyword referencing built-in datasets (e.g. imagenet or imagenette) or a local path to a dataset in the ImageNet format (see Advanced Functionality for more details).
+It must be a local path to a dataset in the ImageNet format (see CLI tutorials for more details).

 - `--recipe` specifies the sparsity related parameters of the training process.
 It can either be a local path to a YAML recipe file or a SparseZoo stub (which SparseML uses to download a YAML recipe file).
-The `recipe` is the key to enabling the sparsity-related algorithms implemented by SparseML.
-The examples below will demonstrate what recipes looks like for Sparse Transfer and Sparsification from Scratch, and you can check out the [User Guide](/user-guide/recipes) for more detailed documentation.
+The `recipe` is the key to enabling the sparsity-related algorithms implemented by SparseML (see the CLI tutorials for more details on recipes).

 For full usage, run:
 ```bash